High-Calorie Food Additions

 -

-Drizzle oil onto cooked vegetables, pasta or chicken
+Drizzle oil onto cooked vegetables, pasta, rice, or chicken

 Powdered milk